 Reasons Why Your Furnace System Pilot Light Went Off Suddenly

 According to the heating installation here are some reasons why your pilot light was malfunctioning:

 - It is the thermostat that switches on the ignition process.
 If there is a faulty connection or malfunctioning thermostat, then the system will struggle to ignite the pilot light.

 - Call the heating services, if there is any hole or gap in the gas line causing the gas leakage issue.

 - Dirty furnace filters block the airflow passage and affect ignition, as air is essential for combustion.

 - A flame sensor helps to turn off the gas burners automatically to avoid gas build-up in the furnace system.
 According to the furnace repair the gas burners will not work if the flame sensor malfunctions.

 - Dusty and clogged gas burners can also be one of the reasons that block the pilot light.
 It blocks the way of oxygen to continue the combustion process.

 Contact Technician to Fix the Issue Efficiently!

 It is essential to fix the pilot light issues because they will soon start affecting the other components working.
-Millar Heating and Air technicians will find an effective solution to fix the cause of the problem.
-Call (951)-679-1331, and our heating services in Murrieta, CA, will be at your residence’s doorstep at the earliest convenience.
+Millar Heating & Air technicians will find an effective solution to fix the cause of the problem.
+Call (951) 679-1331, and our heating services in Murrieta, CA, will be at your residence’s doorstep at the earliest convenience.